mrfdev/1MB/Resources/pregeneration.md

 A: Yes, see further down this document, but the short answer is: cluster your tasks.

 Q: Do I still need to --forceUpgrade and everything?
-A: Well, I am sure people will say no, but my personal experience is that I have the Least amount of issues when I --forceUpgrade between bigger version updates, before running Chunky.
+A: Well, I am sure people will say no, but my personal experience is that I have the _least_ amount of issues when I --forceUpgrade between bigger version updates, before running Chunky.
+After the release of 1.19.x this isn't really needed anymore in my opinion.

-Q: Okay, I have a 5k world pregenned, now 1.17 comes out, NOW WHAT
+Q: Okay, I have a 5k world pregenned, now 1.21 comes out, NOW WHAT
 A: Well, that's something you have to think about BEFORE doing any pregen, rather than realise after the fact.
 See further down this document 'World expansions'.
+You will have to think it through properly how you want to run your server.

 Q: What if I already have started pregen and want to stop it?
-A: I believe both worldborder and chunky support pause and/or stop/cancel task.
+A: I believe both WorldBorder and Chunky support pause and/or stop/cancel task.

 Q: What if I already have a pregen world and need to do it again?
 A: If you started with say 500x500 and want to make it 1000x1000, you can start pregen again.
 The plugins will check if the chunk has already been generated and finish really quickly on it.
 If it took an hour first, then that same amount of chunks will now take a few minutes maybe fifteen.
 But not another hour (just an example).